gsisko/CLCLBackup/Website_Content/Tutorials/_posts/2018/2018-11-08-using-run-tab-to-debug-data.markdown

 ![](assets/markdown-img-paste-20181107155911482.png)

 You can see that the motor command changes immediately and the motor ramps the supplied voltage to achieve the motor command (the acceleration in this example is quite low).
-Each value cahnge is logged in the graph section over time.
+Each value change is logged in the graph section over time.

 Saving a Data Log
 ---------------------

-Our control applicaitons are capable for viewing data logs from the capture section channels.
-However, manipulating the logs and performing analysis on the log data is beyond the scope of our applciations.
+Roborun+ is capable for viewing data logs from the capture section channels.
+However, manipulating the logs and performing analysis on the log data is beyond the scope of our Roborun+.
 For this reason, we have included the ability to save a copy the data log to an external, tab delimitted text file.
 You can do this using the Save button in the capture section:

 ![](assets/markdown-img-paste-20181107162441408.png)